Rattlesnake Ledge and Rattlesnake Mountain

 Washington State Department of Natural Resources

 Logging operations in 2016 have marred the landscape between Grand Prospect and East Peak.
 For most of that distance, the trail has been rerouted onto a gravel logging road through the resulting clear-cut.
 However unfortunate, the logging has opened expansive southward views that, on a clear day, reach as far as Mt.
 Rainier.
-In summer, purple foxgloves (Digitalis purpurea) and oxeye daisies (Leucanthemum vulgare) teem the newly sunlit slope.
+In summer, purple foxgloves (Digitalis purpurea) (non-native) and oxeye daisies (Leucanthemum vulgare) (non-native) teem the newly sunlit slope.

-Rattlesnake Mountain Trail, July 22, 2017.
+Rattlesnake Mountain Trail, Washington.

 Curiously formed and fancifully named fungi abound on the plentiful dead wood produced by logging and regrowth on Rattlesnake Mountain.
 Keep an eye out for spots of color created by various species of jelly fungi, commonly referred to as witches’ butter (here, likely, orange witches’ butter, Dacrymyces palmatus) (lower left), and the distinctive, humorously named poor man’s gumdrops (Guepiniopsis alpina) (upper left).
 On the many tree stumps and snags, look for divers types of shelf, or, bracket fungi, also known as wood conks, ranging from delicate to grotesque (upper center, lower right center, and right), as well as bizarre little cup fungi resembling human ears (lower left center).